betterscientificsoftware/bssw.io/CuratedContent/HiRSESeminarSeries.md

 The upcoming seminars are announced in the US and UK slack channels as well as the German de-RSE mailing list and other RSE community platforms.
 Details on the next seminars can also be found on the [HiRSE calendar feed](https://b2drop.eudat.eu/apps/calendar/p/Z9NWzFdrS8fAXPd9).

+If you'd like to suggest a speaker, please contact us directly at [hirse@fz-juelich.de](mailto:hirse@fz-juelich.de), or submit suggestions via our [feedback and suggestions form](forms.gle/XH2fMa3MEikjB9pt5).

 Resource information | Details
 :--- | :---
 Resource name | HiRSE Seminar Series